-The Burial Mound of Bjorn Ironside, which is called Björnshögen or Björn Järnsida's hög in Swedish, is a royal burial mound located on Munsön island in Lake Mälaren and in Ekerö Municipality, Sweden.
+The Burial Mound of Bjorn Ironside, which is called Björnshögen or Björn Järnsida’s hög in Swedish, is a royal burial mound located on Munsön island in Lake Mälaren and in Ekerö Municipality, Sweden.
 The mound is 20 meters in diameter and five meters tall.
 The mound is part of a burial field that consists of 150 ancient remains: five burial mounds, a runestone and about 145 round stone settings.
-The burial ground is dated to the Vendel period, about 550-800 CE.
+The burial ground is dated to the Vendel period, which was about 550-800 CE.

 Bjorn Ironside (Járnsíða) was the son of legendary Viking Ragnar Lothbrok.
 Bjorn earned possibly as much fame, and perhaps he achieved even more fame as he founded a dynasty of Swedish Kings.